 On 7/12/1898, when Richard was age 35, he married Mary Ann MAYHEW, daughter of Alfred MAYHEW, a labourer, in the Parish Church (All Saints), West Ham.
 Mary Ann was born about 1864 in Dagenham & died 29/3/1901 at 51 Meeson Road, West Ham, age 37, two days before the 1901 census.
 Cause of death certified by E. S. Galbraith LRCP as “Phthisis following parturition” (tuberculosis following childbirth).
 We have so far been unable to trace the child who, we assume, died shortly after birth as it does not appear in the 1901 census.
 Mary Ann was buried 2/4/1901 at West Ham Cemetery, Forest Gate in, according to the current Cemetery Superintendent, an unmarked public grave, the precise location of which was not recorded & is now lost.

-Between 1901 & 1907, Richard married Ann, who is described as his widow on his death certificate & in her 1911 census entry.
-However, we have so far been unable to find a marriage in the GRO index.
+Between 1901 & 1907, Richard may have married Ann, who is described as his widow on his death certificate & in her 1911 census entry.
+However, we have been unable to find a marriage in the GRO index.

 Thinking of discovering more about your family’s past?
 We can help.
-Visit our sister site Wharfedale Research for a range of family history research services and to find out about a FREE initial assessment.
+Click to visit our sister site Wharfedale Research for a range of family history research services and to find out about a free initial consultation.